 One world, one partner: Procurement solutions for global, omnichannel communications

-One world, one partner: procurement solutions for global, omni-channel communications
+One world, one partner: procurement solutions for global, omnichannel communications

 As global companies seek to more closely align their business with their customers, delivering a consistent and innovative communications strategy and Customer Experience (CX) across international borders has fast become a top priority.
-Whether consumers are based in London, Barcelona, Dubai, Hong Kong, Washington, or anywhere in between, organisations must work to create a consistent customer engagement plan.
+Whether consumers are based in London, Barcelona, Dubai, Hong Kong, Washington, or anywhere in between, organizations must work to create a consistent customer engagement plan.

 Most multi-national brands have grown through a combination of acquisition and organic expansion and this leads to a raft of communication challenges unique to global businesses.
 Among these are fragmented, non-standard delivery; culture and systems diversity; the differing levels of business maturity, language and currency; as well as the lack of visibility and control; and the complexities of complying with various international regulations.

-As trusted advisor to the world's leading businesses, governments and institutions, McKinsey, reports “digital technologies themselves, therefore, are opening pathways to collaborative forms of innovation," especially as digitisation and the wider adoption of next generation of digital frontier technologies remains slow.
+As trusted advisor to the world's leading businesses, governments and institutions, McKinsey, reports “digital technologies themselves, therefore, are opening pathways to collaborative forms of innovation," especially as digitization and the wider adoption of next generation of digital frontier technologies remains slow.

-According to a new McKinsey Global Institute (MGI) report, ‘Twenty-five years of digitisation: Ten insights into how to play it right’: “On average, it may take to 2045 for full, worldwide diffusion of emerging smart automation and AI technologies in new use cases.
+According to a new McKinsey Global Institute (MGI) report, ‘Twenty-five years of digitization: Ten insights into how to play it right’: “On average, it may take to 2045 for full, worldwide diffusion of emerging smart automation and AI technologies in new use cases.
 In the case of established digital technologies, even if their adoption accelerates, various uses have proven to be complex and adoption remains slow.”

 On the face of it a multi-channel communications strategy may require multi-vendor procurement, with specialist suppliers needed for each of the different services, such as print, email, SMS, social media and app notification.

 Global companies will need to find an effective way to manage a purchasing process that involves multiple suppliers in order to prevent it from becoming dispersed and convoluted.
-Dealing with multiple vendors can lead to siloed divisions, each with their own cost centres, priorities, and supply risks.
+Dealing with multiple vendors can lead to siloed divisions, each with their own cost centers, priorities, and supply risks.